netmex/sqrip-woocommerce/README.txt

 4. sqrip API Key

 == Changelog ==
+= 1.7 : April 2023 =
+* To save space in your media library on your server the QR Invoices (PDF) are automatically deleted, if certain status of the order are met (e.g. Cancelled) or x days after the creation have passed;
+* Inital 6 digits are now available for regular IBAN.
+Letters are possible (e.g. "RF39 SQRI PX11 1115 2023 0331 0");
+* The reference numbers are now shown in groups;
+* Define a suitable order status when waiting for payments or when no QR invoice has been created;
+* Show message when the (QR-)IBAN in the plugin is different from the one on api.sqrip.ch;
+* Bug fixing.

+We made users (even more) happy with these changes:
+* Give individual names to your QR invoice files.
+Add your shop name, the order number and the order date (e.g. QRRechnung_babytuch_20230331_Bestellung_2503.pdf).
+* For corporate payers with a contact person both names can be added to the QR invoice.
+Optional only one of them is shown;
+* Manually created orders do not need the e-mail of the client anymore.

 = 1.6 : March 2023 =
 * Validation of API keys shows API key name for better identification;
 * A hint placed right of the button for sending test e-mails tells you if a bought credit is used for it;